datagovuk/dgu-vagrant-puppet/README.md

 * update some key Ubuntu packages like linux-headers
 * mount the shared folders

+You can generally ignore these warnings if they come up:

+* the version of GuestAdditions not matching
+* "Could not find the X.Org or XFree86 Window System, skipping."

 At this point the shell text goes green and it does the "provision".
 If this does not start automatically, start it manually (from the host box):

     vagrant provision